AriBernstein/Bottom-Up-Chart-Parser/README.md

 # Python Implementation of a Bottom-Up-Chart-Parser

-Given a valid English sentence, the bottom up chart parser will use the CFG to construct a parse tree from it from the bottom up.
+Given a valid English sentence, the bottom up chart parser will use the context-free grammar to construct a parse tree starting at its leaves and ending at its root.

 ## Methodology:
 ### Context-Free Grammar (CFG):
-A CFG is a set of recursively-defined (in terms of each other variables that represent the rules for the language.
-Each variable is a key-pair value; the key represents a POS; the pair an ordered sequence of POSs that make up the POS of the key.
-Some rules are terminal; they have no children and generally represent a single word.
+A context-free grammar is a set of recursively-defined rules, each representing a *variation* of a part of speech.
+Each rule is a key-pair value; the key represents a POS; the pair an ordered sequence of POSs that *validate* the POS of the key (in arc-form, these sequences are referred to as subsequences).
+Some rules are terminal; they have no children and generally represent a single word, and as such do not have sequences.
+For non-terminal rules, there is a one to many relationship between POSs and validating ordered sequences.
+In other words, in most CFGs designed to represent English, there will be multiple rules for the same POS, each correlating with a unique validating sequence.

 ### Chart Parsing:
 Chart parsing is the process of converting a sentence into one or many parse trees.
 Parse tree nodes correlate to CFG rules.
-Each node is contains a POS and ordered list of children.
+Each node is contains a POS and ordered list of children (referred to as its subsequence).
 The number of children is equal to the number of POSs in the ordered sequence of its rule.
-Leaves have no children and represent individual words (terminal parts of speech).
+Leaves have no children and represent individual words (terminal CFG rules).

 Given a CFG, there are two primary methods for parsing a phrase into a parse tree: top-down chart parsing and bottom-up chart parsing.
 Bottom-up chart parsing builds the tree beginning with the leaves and ending at the root.
 While less intuitive than top-down parsing, it is known to be faster and avoids issues like left-recursion.

 ## Implementation:

 ### Some terminology:
 - **Arc:** A structure which represents a substring in the initial sentence in the context of a specific grammar rule.
 Arcs can be either complete or active.
+Note: complete arcs can be used as nodes in the parse tree.
     - Complete Arc: an arc which represents a grammar rule that is known to exist over a substring of the input sentence (ie. its subsequence is populated).
 Complete arcs are used when constructing Active Arcs.
     - Active Arc: an arc which represents a grammar rule for which some of its subsequence has been discovered.
 - **Chart:** A structure which stores, for a given sentence, all possible parse trees as well as all discovered parts of speech that did not make it into rooted trees.
     - Rooted Tree: A Complete Arc which spans the entire sentence and is of POS sentence.
 - **Agenda:** A stack which temporarily stores newly-completed arcs.
 It is used to avoid repetition.
 - **Word-index:** Given a sentence in the form of an ordered list such that each element represents a word in the string, a word-index means the location of a given word in its greater sentence.

 ### pos_constants.py